 - Young children need a village

 YCIDS makes no assumptions.
 It won’t tell you what to do.
-It won’t take away all your worries either.
-But what YCIDS will do, in 90 short minutes, is to help you better understand the vulnerability of all young children to stress within and between their parents.
+It won’t take away all your worries.
+But YCIDs will help you better understand the vulnerability of all young children to stress within and between their parents.
 YCIDS shows you the opportunities you have for protecting your child from that, and for growing your own skills as a parent, and as a co-parent.